hashicorp/terraform-provider-google/website/docs/r/netapp_active_directory.html.markdown

 ## Import

-activeDirectory can be imported using any of these accepted formats:
+ActiveDirectory can be imported using any of these accepted formats:

 * `projects/{{project}}/locations/{{location}}/activeDirectories/{{name}}`
 * `{{project}}/{{location}}/{{name}}`
 * `{{location}}/{{name}}`

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import activeDirectory using one of the formats above.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import ActiveDirectory using one of the formats above.
 For example:

 ```tf
 import {